Skip to content

 Speaking intelligently about monetary policy and interest rates will make you a more well-rounded real estate professional and keep you and the buyer more fully engaged.

-Also, if you can discuss monetary policy and rates with current homeowners (refinances), you will gain a window into their thoughts about future real estate transactions and their referrals.
+Additionally, discussing monetary policy and rates with current homeowners (particularly those considering refinances) will provide insight into their thoughts on future real estate transactions and potential referrals.

 Many agents are reluctant to “get involved” with buyers or homeowners when it comes to choosing a lender.
 And with good reason.